beyond-blockchain/bbc1/README.rst

     - docker environments
 * tests/
     - test codes for pytest
-* libs/
-    - some libraries used by BBc-1
 * docs/
     - docs about BBc-1 and its reference implementation
 * somewhere/.bbc1/